|Nutrition Facts (per serving)|

 - Use curry powder, turmeric, ginger, and/or garlic for a more Southeast Asian palette.

 - Add a Parmesan rind to the slow cooker to boost the flavor.

 - Before serving, remove the lid and add some chopped spinach or kale to the slow cooker.
 Put the lid back on and let the greens gently wilt, and then serve.

 How to Store and Freeze Slow Cooker Lentils

-These cooked lentils should keep in the refrigerator for up to 5 days in an airtight container.
-For longer storage, this dish will freeze well—up to six months—in an air-tight container.
+These cooked lentils should keep in the refrigerator for up to five days in an airtight container.
+For longer storage, this dish will freeze well—up to six months—in an airtight container.
 Defrost in the microwave, in the refrigerator, or right on the stovetop.